Lucian Boz: In wartime France

 Boz opposed the rise of fascism, and, in a 1937 interview with Azi, spoke out against its attempts to threaten and silence Jewish authors.
+In June of that year, the literary critic and Iron Guard affiliate Mircea Streinul described Boz, Andrei Tudor and Oscar Lemnaru as "little kikes" (jidănași) who actively promoted pornographic writing.
 After Dimineața and Adevărul were suppressed by the National Christian government in December 1937, he left for Paris.
 There, he took courses at the École pratique des hautes études.
 He took part in public conferences and attended lectures by Jacques Maritain, Gabriel Péri and Dolores Ibárruri, also joining PEN International.
 He met Benjamin Fondane and Ilarie Voronca.
 In 1939, he was accredited as the Paris correspondent of Tudor Teodorescu-Braniște's Jurnalul, and still contributed to Adevărul Literar și Artistic, which sought to protect and recover Jewish Romanian intellectuals.
-He also sent diplomatic reports for United Press.
+Boz also sent diplomatic reports for United Press.
 In order to make ends meet, he worked for French newspapers as well, including Le Petit Parisien, Excelsior and Dimanche Illustrée.

 Boz was unable to complete his studies, due to the outbreak of World War II and subsequent German occupation.
 He joined the French Resistance in the Maquis du Vercors.
 In 1943, the Gestapo arrested him and his wife, sending them to the Drancy internment camp.
 While there, the only one of their friends from hunger-stricken Paris who brought them food was Emil Cioran, the Romanian philosopher.
 Of several thousand Romanian Jews who passed through on their way to the Nazi extermination camps, a dozen were saved by the intervention of the Romanian legation, including Boz and his wife.
 Once released, he and Carola went into Vichy France, where she was arrested and threatened with a return to Drancy.
 She was freed upon the insistent intervention of Cioran, who accompanied the couple to the border and ensured they had left France safely.